 The existence of an individual object close to a ROI might be a problem in some cases.
-To resolve it a second dilation process is applied on the previous image, but only to the set of larger ROIs, using a 3×3 structure element in a 50-cycle repeated procedure.
-The resulting image contains usually one or two ROIs that include at least one large ROI and perhaps some small ROIs (of the previous image) that are close to the large one.
+To resolve it a second dilation process is applied on the previous image, but only to the set of larger ROIs, using a $3 \times 3$ structure element in a 50-cycles repeated procedure.
+The resulting image contains usually one or two ROIs that consisting of at least one large ROI and perhaps some small ROIs (of the previous image) that are close to the large one.

-The above procedure constitutes an attempt to identify groups of objects that are candidate microcalcification clusters.
-The medical rule for the existence of microcalcification cluster is the presence of more than three microcalcifications in 1 cm area [17].
+The above procedure constitutes an attempt to identify groups of objects that are candidates for microcalcification clusters.
+The medical definition of clustered microcalcifications is the presence of more than three microcalcifications in 1 cm area [21].
+The minimum area of a ROI is $101 \times 101$ pixels or 0.25 cm or a quarter of the area that is reported at the medical rule.
+Keeping a relative proportion, the criterion is altered to two or more.
 Since this rule can be used for the reduction of false positive detected ROIs, all the regions that include less than two objects are eliminated.
 Using the above morphological analysis, a number of ROIs is specified.

-2.4 Classification Module
+2.4.
+Classification module

 The objective of the classification module is to categorize the specified ROIs as true microcalcification clusters or not.
 The large number of false positive clusters that are identified by the segmentation process makes the characterization task difficult.
 In order to specify the features that will be used as inputs to the classification system, at first 54 features are identified and computed characterizing either an individual microcalcification (object) or a group of them in a specific ROI.
 Those features fall into three categories related with the intensity, shape and texture properties of each object.
-The group features are computed as the mean value of the five larger objects included in a ROI.
-The selection of the five larger microcalcifications is made since a very small microcalcification does not have enough pixels for reliable feature value computation [3].
+It should be noted that does not exit any particular feature indicating the relation of each ROI with the mammographic image of origin since each area is treated separately.
+The group features are computed as the mean value of the five largest objects included in a ROI.
+The term largest refers to the number of pixels each object is composed, in the binary-segmented image.
+The selection of the five largest microcalcifications is made since a very small microcalcificationation does not have enough pixels for reliable feature value computation [4].

-An important feature that contributes significantly to the classification ability of the proposed system is whether a given ROI lies in the same neighbourhood with a larger ROI.
+An important feature that contributes significantly to the classification accuracy of the proposed system is whether a given ROI lies in the same neighbourhood with a larger ROI.
 Despite the fact that this feature is not related with some established medical rule, the discrimination performance of this feature is high.
-The last is a consequence of the way that the ROIs are generated.
+The latter is a consequence of the how that the ROIs are generated.
 The existence of a small ROI near a large one introduces increased possibility for it either to be a true cluster or part of the large one.
-In any case, the inclusion of this feature increases the detection performance of the system.
+In either case, the inclusion of this feature increases the detection performance of the system.

 Since the number of the computed features is quite large and their discriminative power varies, a feature validation together with feature selection procedure is applied.
 The receiver operating characteristic (ROC) curve is plotted for each feature and the area $A_z$ under the ROC curve is computed.
 Features with the highest $A_z$ are selected, resulting in a set of 22 features (Table 1).
-It must be noted that most of the selected features correspond to the mammographic characteristics that expert radiologists examine during a diagnostic procedure [42].
+It must be noted that most of the selected features correspond to the mammographic characteristics that radiologists examine during a diagnostic procedure such as shape, density, size, distribution of the examined group or individual objects (Table 1) [53].